Genesis 40:1-23 and Genesis 41:1-13. Joseph told the butler, or cupbearer, what his dream meant.

 He would be restored to his position as cupbearer for the King.

-Like a lot of people who have made a promises the cupbearer did not keep this one.
+Like a lot of people who have made promises, the cupbearer did not keep this one.

-Pharaoh’s Two Servants – The Cupbearer and the Baker
+Pharaoh’s Two Servants – The Cupbearer and the Head Chef

 40:1 Some time later, both the senior security advisor to the king of Egypt and his head chef offended their master, Egypt’s king.
 2 Pharaoh was so angry with his two officers—his senior security advisor and his head chef— 3 that he locked them up in the prison dungeon operated by the captain of the guard, the very place where Joseph was imprisoned.
 4 The captain of the guard entrusted them to Joseph’s custody, who took care of them, since they were to remain there in custody for a number of days.